Sunday, 11 February 2018

 Lots of people will tell you how to toss pancakes, however, here's my way:

 Then you can do so many things with your pancakes, from the simple traditional way, serving them with lemon and sugar, or raspberry jam and lemon juice, to a scoop of vanilla ice cream topped off with delicious chocolate sauce.
+Or my kids favourite, crispy bacon and maple syrup.
 In any case they'll be gone in a flash.
 Happy Shrove Tuesday....